khakhalin/carsharing101/01_natural_behavior.md

 If we look at these pictures a bit more carefully, we may notice two more things.
 One, once we switch to the actual profitability (CM2 profitability) picture on the right, we get quite some noise in our data, on an experiment-by-experiment basis.
 The second-best location, for example, was ultimately unprofitable on average, but in about one third of runs it was performing OK.
 On these runs we just got lucky: not too many cars, but also not too many missed sales (moments when the parking lot would stay empty), and just all in all a favorable distribution of trips across our system.
 Conversely, on some runs even our best location underperformed and eneded up losing us money, even though it was profitable in the long-term.

 > [!CAUTION]
 > Car-sharing business has to be data-driven, but remember that it is a stochastic system with small revenue margins, so the data is noisy, and the effects are small.
 A good location may sometimes cost your money, while a subpar location may bring an unexpected win.
 Don't be hasty, give it some time, don't close and open locations willy-nilly; make sure you get enough statistical power to make a decision.
->
-> 🔥 Another business consequence of this finding is that it is not that easy to predict if a small location will be profitable in the long-run, based on its actual performance over a short period of time.
-It is much more efficient to measure the demand at the station, and then calculate the expected profitability, assuming this demand and optimal fleet management.
+Or, better yet, instead of only looking at the actual financial behavior of a location, also compare it with modeling results, assuming actual demand, but more balanced car distribution and fleet management.

 Another interesting observation is that the distribution of CM2 profits is much wider for our "bad" location (the one with low demand), compared to the "good" one.
 This happens because this location is slower, cars stick there for longer, and the number of cars at it tends to be "sticky", in a way.
 If a slow location accumulates too many cars, they take forever to disspate, and vice versa, it takes longer for an unpopular location to get some cars, if at some point it ran empty.
 Counterintuitively, this can be seen as a good point: if your bad cars accumulates idling cars, if cars are standing there, without generating revenue, you have the time to react and intervene.